Hereford United 2–1 Newcastle United: Match summary

 The replay was postponed three times and was eventually played on 5 February, the day allocated for fourth-round matches.
-Newcastle had been forced to travel down to Herefordshire on three separate occasions, in the end staying for much longer than anticipated in a hotel in Worcester to get the match played.
+Newcastle had been forced to travel down to Herefordshire on three occasions, in the end staying for much longer than anticipated in a hotel in Worcester to get the match played.
 Edgar Street was packed to its 14,313 capacity for the match, with every vantage point taken.
 There were even spectators in trees and standing on floodlight pylons.
 Therefore, it is unknown what the exact attendance was, as Hereford also printed extra tickets, but it was estimated to be over 16,000.
 The BBC were covering the match with a then fairly new voice, 26-year-old John Motson on trial as commentator.
 Before the kick-off the pitch was in a very muddy condition, and it quickly deteriorated into a quagmire.

 Almost immediately Newcastle were on the attack as Macdonald latched onto a misdirected header from Ronnie Radford and broke into the Hereford penalty area.
 However Fred Potter in the Hereford goal saved well at the feet of 'Supermac'.
 Hereford's Dudley Tyler had a couple of shots in the early stages which McFaul was equal to, before Addison was booked for a late challenge on Irving Nattrass, a foul the Newcastle centre half did not appreciate.
 From the resulting free kick on the Newcastle left, Potter made a brave save with Pat Howard poised to score.

 Newcastle had the ball in the net soon after, when Macdonald's looping header dropped in.
 However Tudor had clearly fouled Potter and the goal was disallowed by referee Turner.
 There followed a frantic moment when, from the free kick, Mick McLaughlin's clearance hit Tudor and rebounded back towards the goal, only to hit the bar.
 Terry Hibbitt followed up with a shot, which crashed off the crossbar again before Hereford finally got the ball away.

 Tyler had another chance saved at the near post from the edge of the area, as the non-leaguers made a good start to the second half.
 With Newcastle on the back foot somewhat, Hereford won a corner which found Ken Mallender at the back post.
 However the Hereford defender saw his header rebound off the post which Alan Jones then hit just wide.
 At the other end Newcastle won a corner themselves with Macdonald's bullet header destined for the corner of the Hereford goal.
 However Potter dived across to make another great save.